queer/peckish/README.md

 ### why is it called peckish?

-If you pretend really hard, "peckish" sounds kinda sorta a bit like "package.
+If you pretend really hard, "peckish" sounds kinda sorta a bit like "package."

 ### license